temporalio/proposals/node/logging-and-metrics-for-user-code.md

    */
   SYNC = 'applySync',
   /**
+   * Injected function is called synchronously, implementation must return a promise.
+   * Injection is done using an `isolated-vm` reference, function called with `applySyncPromise`.
+   * This is the safest sync `ApplyMode` because it can not break Workflow core determinism.
+   */
+  SYNC_PROMISE = 'applySyncPromise',
+  /**
    * Injected function is called in the background not blocking the isolate.
    * Implementation can be either synchronous or asynchronous.
    * Injection is done using an `isolated-vm` reference, function called with `applyIgnored`.
    */
   SYNC_IGNORED = 'applyIgnored',
-  /**
-   * Injected function is called synchronously, implementation must an asynchronous function.
-   * Injection is done using an `isolated-vm` reference, function called with `applySyncPromise`.
-   * This is the safest sync `ApplyMode` because it can not break Workflow core determinism.
-   */
-  SYNC_PROMISE = 'applySyncPromise',
 }
 ```